exercism/docs/anatomy/tracks/config-json.md

 - `concepts`: an array of concept slugs that are taught by this concept exercise
 - `prerequisites`: an array of concept slugs that must be unlocked before a student can start this exercise
 - `status` (optional): the exercise's status, which is one of `"wip"`, `"beta"` `"active"`, or `"deprecated"`; defaults to `"active"` if not specified
+  - `wip`: A work-in-progress exercise not ready for public consumption.
+Exercises with this tag will not be shown to students on the UI or be used for unlocking logic.
+They may appear for maintainers.
+  - `beta`: This signifies active exercises that are new and which we would like feedback on.
+We show a beta label on the site for these exercise, with a CTA of “Please give us feedback”
+  - `active`: The normal state of active exercises
+  - `deprecated`: Old exercises to be removed (not usable at this stage).

 #### Example